Published Dec 07

 Best of all?

-Most of the trails are interconnected, giving snowmobilers the possibility to choose different loop options, vary their return paths, or travel longer distances.
+Our trails lead to most areas of New Brunswick, making it easy to create the route of your choice!
+Yes, most of the trails are interconnected, giving snowmobilers the possibility to choose different loop options, vary their return paths, or travel longer distances.

 Before you can hop on our beautiful trails, there are few things that require your attention.